sjanzou/pecos/documentation/devicetoclient.rst

 Output: Stored Sensor Values (MySQL)
 -----------------------------
-The scaled values are converted into a pandas DataFrame and inserted into a MySQL database
+The scaled values are converted into a pandas DataFrame and inserted into a MySQL database using the sqlalchemy engine

+	from sqlalchemy import create_engine

 	engine = create_engine('mysql://'+user+':'+pswd+'@'+host+'/'+db)